 Stores messages on both server and client, using the same data format.

-Allows download and upload of files using their SHA-256 secure hashes, which allows multiple servers to securely host each others’ files.
+Allows download and upload of files using their SHA2-256 secure hashes, which allows multiple servers to securely host each others’ files.

 Features multiple channels, with user ranks.